aminabromand/sometotest/README.md

 >Learning is like rowing upstream: not to advance is to drop back.

-A collection of test module to test different small java frameworks
+A collection of test modules to test different small java frameworks

 |modules                                        |
 |:----------------------------------------------|